 Students are encouraged to make payments online by e-check (checking or savings account) or by credit/debit card (American Express, Discover, MasterCard, or VISA).
 Payments can be made by logging onto MyCCP and using the 'Pay My Bill' option on the Financial Services channel.
 There is no service charge for e-check payments.
 Credit/debit card payments will be assessed a service charge.
-Consider using your bank information to pay by e-check rather than paying the service charge for a debit card transaction.
+Consider using your bank information to pay by e-check rather than paying the service charge for a credit or debit card transaction.
+Failed/returned e-check payments are subject to fees.